cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Utilities
 =========

-Cuckoo comes with a set of pre-built utilities to automatize several common tasks.
+Cuckoo comes with a set of pre-built utilities to automate several common tasks.
-You can find them in "utils" folder.
+You can find them under the "utils" folder.

 Cleanup utility
 ===============

-If you want to delete all history, analysis, data and begin again from the first task you need clean.sh utility.
+If you want to delete all history, analysis, data and begin again from the first task you need the clean.sh utility.

 .. note::